 - Candy – There is a punchbowl up at the front desk filled with tootsie rolls.
 I wish I was joking, but unfortunately I’m not.

 - No Personal Trainers – Every real gym has personal trainers.
 So why doesn’t Planet Fitness?
 I think we know the answer to that question.
 This isn’t a real gym.
 They don’t actually want to get you in shape.

 The big question is, can you actually workout here?
 The answer is yes, depending on your level of strength.
 But either way you will be limited in what you are able to do.
 There are no power racks here, and instead there will usually be just one Smith Machine.
 You also aren’t allowed to deadlift with a barbell.
 Most franchises also don’t have an Olympic bench setup, so your best bet is to use dumbbells, however the dumbbells only go up to 75 pounds.
 The heaviest fixed barbell is 60 pounds.
 So while there is an obvious lack of free weights, there are plenty of machines.
 The cardio area is pretty large and you will find a good number of treadmills and ellipticals.

 If you are serious about weight lifting and you have some extra money to spend, then you should train elsewhere.
 Because let’s face it, this isn’t a real gym.
 What can a real gym provide you with?
 Olympic benches, dumbbells over 100 pounds, power racks, and the ability to deadlift.

 If you are on a really tight budget, then you can probably make this gym work for you.
 Just expect to get frustrated or annoyed on a regular basis.

 Overall I am somewhat torn on Planet Fitness.
 I believe everyone should have an affordable place to train.
-However, they are completely hypocritical with their judgement-free zone slogan, because they pass harsh judgement onto bodybuilders- the ones who usually train the hardest.
+However, they are completely hypocritical with their judgment-free zone slogan, because they pass harsh judgment onto bodybuilders- the ones who usually train the hardest.